nzilberstein/Langevin-MIMO-detector/README.md

-# Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics
+# Annealed Langevin Dynamics for Massive MIMO Detection

 Massive MIMO detector based on an annealed version of the Unadjusted Langevin Algorithm (ULA).